Parking Structure 7 Project Community Outreach

 Community Outreach Efforts

-Five community meetings have been held to o get input and share updates with the surrounding neighbors.
-These meetings were held on June 13, 2023, July 19, 2023, September 27, 2023, December 13, 2023, and April 4th, 2024.
-The FAQ section below includes common questions that were discussed in these meetings.
+Regular community meetings have been held to get input and share updates with the surrounding neighbors.
+Presentation slides and notes for each meeting held can be found below in FAQ Q9.
+The FAQ section below also includes common questions that were discussed in these meetings.

 Contact Information: